colah/data/README.md

 `data.load` takes a dataset name (and optional arguments dependent on the dataset).
 For example, `data.load("mnist")`.
 If the dataset isn't supported, you can give a URL instead -- eg. `data.load("https://s3.amazonaws.com/PyData-colah/cifar100.tgz")`.

-The result you get is a nested dictionary structure with numpy arrays at the bottom.
-For example:
+The result you get is a nice and easy to use python object.
+In the case of MNIST, it is anested dictionary structure with numpy arrays at the bottom:

 ```python
 >>> D = data.load("mnist")